redhat-cne/cloud-event-proxy/docs/development.md

 oc get pods -n `<AMQP_NAMESPAVCE>`
 ```

-In producer.yaml and consumer.yaml, change the `transport-host` args for `cloud-native-event-sidecar` container from
+In consumer.yaml, change the `transport-host` args for `cloud-native-event-sidecar` container from
 ```
 - "--transport-host=amqp://amq-interconnect"
 ```